 Last Christmas I created a delightful sweet orange and myrrh hand cream for close friends and family, but this year I took some time to really think about what my girlfriends really need in the depth of winter when we are run off our feet with festive season planning.

-A foot spa came to mind, so here is what I came up with:
+A luxurious foot scrub scrub came to mind, so here is what I came up with:

 Step 1: Rosemary and Eucalyptus Foot Soak